Last Updated on 11 December 2020 by Beenote

 Overall, therefore, the results are broadly similar to the MIT study.
 Employees and businesses in Canada are similar to what these American researchers surveyed 10 years earlier.

-Beenote is a cloud-based meeting management solution for any sized-business reaching to maximize goals of holding efficient meetings.
-Beenote maximizes this process and automatically integrates with your current environment while offering many openings to other software.
+Beenote is a cloud-based meeting management solution for any sized business reaching to maximize the goals of holding efficient meetings.
+Beenote maximizes this process and integrates with your environment (Microsoft 365 & Google Calendar) while offering many openings to other software.

 Serial Technology entrepreneur with over 25 years of experience in managing and marketing of new technology.
 Beenote, 1st paperless meeting management portal for boards, committees and their teams.